carlkidcrypto/ezsnmp/swig/README.md

-# Making the swig interface fils
+# Making the swig interface files

 One look for the netsnmp app file under <https://github.com/net-snmp/net-snmp/tree/5e691a85bcd95a42872933515698309e57832cfc/apps>